 Miriam Calleja is the bilingual author of poetry collections Pomegranate Heart (EDE Books, 2015) and Inside Skin (a two-book series in collaboration with a lith photographer, EDE Books 2016).
 During the pandemic, her long poem ‘Remember’ was recorded and published as a memento of these times.
 It was presented during Versopolis: Festival of Hope online.

 Her most recent poetry collections are Stranger Intimacy (Stamparija Reljic, 2020) and the collaborative art book Luftmeer (2021) published in Maastricht.
 Holland.

 She has been published in a number of journals and poetry anthologies worldwide, and her work has been translated into Slovene, Greek, Romanian, French, German, Norwegian, and Frisian.

 Her work has been published in translation in the collection Wara Settembru (2018, Slovene Writers Association) and in the collection Anthology of Young Maltese Poets (Vakxikon, 2019).

 She lives in Malta where she regularly facilitates creative writing workshops, literary salons, and poetry performances.
-Her poems have appeared in newspapers, magazines and anthologies, locally and internationally: The Sunday Times of Malta, Sentinel Quarterly, 63 channels, Degenerate Literature, The Bleed Typewriter among others.
-She has read at events in Malta, Berlin, London, and New York.
+She has read at events in Malta, Berlin, UK, Italy, Germany, San Francisco, Alabama, and New York.

 Miriam believes that poetry and prose are tools for storytelling that encourage unity.
 She has great faith in collaboration as a key to communication.